Wait. Do we really need a guide to tell us which shoes work for rearfoot landing runners? Doesn’t that include most shoes?

 5) Mizuno Wave Rider 23

-The Japanese brand hasn’t changed the ‘Wave’ plate material on the Rider 23, so heel strikers will experience the signature (and familiar) Mizuno ride quality.
+The Japanese brand hasn’t altered the ‘Wave’ plate configuration of the Rider 23, so heel strikers will experience the signature (and familiar) Mizuno ride quality.
 The large TPE plate makes the landings stable as well as snappy.

 Though the landings feel slightly ‘harder’ when compared to shoes like the Glycerin, the decoupled crash pad and the rest of the notched outsole manage the transition well.